Chiral spin channels in curved graphene $pn$ junctions: Rabi condition for general spin-orbit coupling

 \section{Rabi condition for general spin-orbit coupling}

-In the main text, we have investigated the Rabi condition for the full model in Eq.~\eqref{ham} under the assumption that only the Rashba SOC is non-vanishing.
-We now relax this condition and include the valley-Zeeman ($\lambda_\text{VZ}$) and the Kane-Mele ($\lambda_\text{KM}$) SOC terms.
+In the main text, we have investigated the Rabi condition for the full model in Eq.~\eqref{hamSM} under the assumption that only the Rashba SOC is non-vanishing, and that effects due to the VZSOC can be neglected | single-valley model.
+We now relax this condition and include the Kane-Mele ($\lambda_\text{KM}$) SOC terms.
 In general, the angular frequency associated with the Zeeman term can then be expressed as:

 Notice that here the brackets $\langle \dots \rangle_0$ denote the expectation value in the $j$-state with energy closest to zero energy at the given value of $\xi_0$.
 As already mentioned in the main text, in the single-valley approximation, the valley-Zeeman SOC just produces a shift of the Zeeman term.
 The Kane-Mele SOC gives a nontrivial contribution to $\omega_\text{Z}$ that depends on the expectation value of $\sigma_z$ over the spinless system.
 In Fig.~\ref{SM_fig_5}, we present the effect of the Kane-Mele SOC on the shift of the Rabi condition.
 From Fig.~\ref{SM_fig_5}(a), we observe for fixed $\lambda_\text{Z}$ that the position of the sweet spot $\xi_0$ for increasing values of $\lambda_\text{KM}$ moves at larger values of the radius.